Holbein, Saskatchewan

-Holbein is an organized hamlet in Saskatchewan that lies within the Rural Municipality of Shellbrook No. 493.
+Holbein is an organized hamlet in Saskatchewan, Canada, that lies within the Rural Municipality of Shellbrook No. 493.
+Access is from Highway 3.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Holbein had a population of 122 living in 48 of its 54 total private dwellings, a change of from its 2016 population of 109.
 With a land area of 0.5 km2, it had a population density of in 2021.